daschaffert/LinVst/README.md

 The Vst2 SDK is available from Steinberg and is included in the Vst3 SDK https://www.steinberg.net/en/company/developers.html

-LinVst-Mac can be compiled for 64 bits.
+LinVst-Mac can be compiled for 64 bits systems ie Yosemite etc with more recent Xcode.